So how shall we then live?

 3. We are first called to love others.

 I Timothy 1:5 – “But the goal of our instruction is love from a pure heart and a good conscience and a sincere faith.”

 4. We must earn the right to be heard.

 5. We must be living testimonies – I’d rather see a sermon than hear one any day.
-The greatest sermon is to be watched than heard.
-Speak of the reality of

 6. Work to a high standard Colossians 3:23 – ”Whatever you do, do your work heartily, as for the Lord rather than for men,”

 The last part of our 4 part series provides some of my own personal experience and the practical ways I have sought to apply these principles in my workplace.
 I hope that these provide ideas and inspirations to see your ministry be effective in the life and the relationships you make in every area of your life and work.